BushCloversHigh/ARCraft_Exp/README.md

 3. Download the UnityPackage from [ARCore SDK for Unity 1.9.0](https://github.com/google-ar/arcore-unity-sdk/releases).
 4. Import the downloaded ARCore UnityPackage.
 5. If you are using Unity 2019.x, install "Multiplayer HLAPI" and "XR Legacy Input Helper" from Window> PackageManager.
+6. Open Assets> Gitogito> Scenes> Main in the Project view.

 You are now ready to build!
 (Sorry,,,please check Android build by yourself.)